 LinkedIn recently found that 19% of job postings in the U.S. don’t require a college degree; rather, they focus on skills.
-With the rapid pace of technological advancement in the IT industry, traditional degrees may no longer be enough to meet job market demands.
+With the rapid pace of technological advancement in the IT industry, a traditional degree is not enough to meet job market demands.

 Join us as we delve into the ever-changing landscape of IT education and uncover new ways to stay ahead in this exciting field.